dsdanielpark/open-llm-leaderboard-report/README.md

 *Copyright (c) 2023 MinWoo Park*

+<br><br>

+***

+<br><br>

+## Updates will officially cease on November 13, 2023.
+As I have consistently raised before, due to pollution, it has become meaningless to observe the top-tier models, so we will stop updating the public archive.
+However, there may still be value for users who use the original leaderboard for its intended purpose, as it is possible to measure the performance of non-cheating models with free GPU instances.
+If the purpose is for quantitative comparison, it is clear that this leaderboard has lost its credibility.
+Please use a leaderboard that excludes inference results due to data contamination or one that has been reconstructed with a new test set.
+This GitHub will officially become a public archive on November 13, 2023.
+Thank you for your love and support.

+<br><br>

+***

+<br><br>

 # Open LLM Leaderboard Report
 #### Latest update: 20231031
 This repository offers visualizations that showcase the performance of open-source Large Language Models (LLMs), based on evaluation metrics sourced from Hugging Face's Open-LLM-Leaderboard.
-(Updated on a monthly basis starting from October 31, 2023)

 ## Source data
 You can refer to this [CSV file](https://github.com/dsdanielpark/Open-LLM-Leaderboard-Report/blob/main/assets/20231031/20231031.csv) for the underlying data used for visualization.
 Raw data is 2d-list formatted [JSON file](https://github.com/dsdanielpark/Open-LLM-Leaderboard-Report/blob/main/data/20231031.json).
 You can find all images and back data at [assets folder](https://github.com/dsdanielpark/open-llm-leaderboard-report/tree/main/assets).